thaiv28/CS-14115_SS22/session_07/session_07_lab_manual.md

 -----

-Now that we have created our grid and have sen some JS in action, it is time dive into the world of interactive DOM manipulation.
+Now that we have created our grid and have seen some JS in action, it is time dive into the world of interactive DOM manipulation.

 ## 1) JavaScript